LOI & Lease Negotiation: Protecting EBITDA, Exit Value, and Founder Equity

 • Ask for the age, service history, and expected remaining life of the units

-• Do not inherit full replacement liability for legacy equipment without a meaningful concession elsewhere
+• Don't inherit full replacement liability for legacy equipment without a meaningful concession elsewhere

 Protect the Deal Before It Becomes a Lease

-We help founders and investors negotiate LOIs that protect EBITDA, reduce operational risk, and preserve exit flexibility.
+I help founders and investors negotiate LOIs that protect EBITDA, reduce operational risk, and preserve exit flexibility.
+We'll walk through:

 • Where lease economics quietly erode EBITDA

-• What terms belong in the LOI before legal fees start compounding
+• What terms belong in the LOI before legal fees compound

 • How to protect transfer rights, contingencies, and downside exposure